-Call Description: The call is often described as a wail, snore-like bleat, or growl, sounding similar to a “waaah” or “waaac” that is repeated once every one to two seconds.
+Call Description: The call is often described as a wail, snore-like bleat, or growl, sounding similar to a “waaah” or “waaac” that is repeated once every 1–2 seconds.

 Call Example: Plains Spadefoot call (Hutchinson County)

 Habitat: Typically, Plains Spadefoots can be found in most grassland habitats in the state and are not typically associated with forests or woodlots.
 Breeding habitats where adults congregate are shallow, ephemeral bodies of water that collect in depressions in the landscape or in agricultural fields.
 Large, permanent ponds are not used by breeding adults.

 Natural History: This is a highly fossorial species of frog and that is quite suited for life in arid environments.
 Plains Spadefoots are typically only found after heavy rains when they are out foraging or moving to and from breeding habitats.
 Like most amphibians, this is a nocturnal species of frog and consumes various invertebrates.
 When disturbed, Plains Spadefoots can secrete as noxious, distasteful skin secretion than can cause irritation to the eyes and sinuses.
 During and shortly after heavy rain events, adults emerge from burrows and proceed to ephemeral bodies of water to reproduce.
 As explosive breeders, large choruses of these frogs can be heard immediately after heavy rain events.
 Breeding activity is typically intense for one or two nights, then adults leave ponds to return to terrestrial habitats.
 Up to 2,000 eggs are typically laid in strands attached to vegetation and hatch within 2 days.
 Tadpoles typically undergo metamorphosis within two weeks of hatching.